RaniahFaiekAlabdulkarim/third-week-tasks/catkin and arm package.md

 ros noetic joint state publisher the gazebo control' and finally ros controllers.
-I launched ros with this command: roslaunch robot_arm_pkg check_motors.launch, and it worked as showed in the output screenshot
+I launched ros with this command: roslaunch robot_arm_pkg check_motors.launch, and it worked as showed in the output screenshot. screenshot is in issues.